matlo/l2cap_proxy/README.md

 sudo hcidump -l 4096 -w capture.dump
 ```

 Power on the bluetooth device.
+It should connect to the proxy, which should in turn connect to the bluetooth master.
 To stop the capture (hcidump), press ctrl+c.

 capture.dump can be opened with wireshark.